namin/sav/README.md

 clauses is there to contain the damage of aliasing.
 Aliasing is the only known source of unsoundness, and the plugin deals with it by generating warnings.
 The [`inv1`][inv1] and [`inv3`][inv3] examples are invalid because of aliasing .
-In `inv1`, the `bar` is correct, except when the parameter `foo` is `this`.
+In `inv1`, the `bar` method is correct, except when the parameter `foo` is `this`.
 This aliasing possibility generates a warning, but the method still successfully verifies.
 Fortunately, the `evil` method which calls it in the aliasing configuration correctly fails to verify (thanks to the havocing of the arguments passed by reference).
 In `inv3`, the